czbiohub/blog/_blog/towards-a-phylogeny-of-cell-types.md

 - cells --> tissues --> organs --> organ systems --> organisms
 - Cells are a fundamental unit of life
 - To study evolution of species, need a quantitative method of studying phenotype
+  - single-cell RNA-seq is a quantitative phenotypic readout

 ## Compare cell types across species with protein $k$-mers